 Capture a selected area

 Method 1: Press the Command + Shift + 4 keys simultaneously.
-With your pointer turned into a crosshair, click and drag to select the region you want captured.
+With your pointer turned into a crosshair, click and drag to draw a box around the region you want captured.
 When you let go of the mouse button, the screenshot saves to your desktop.

 Method 2: Press the Command + Shift + 4 + Control keys simultaneously.
-With your pointer turned into a crosshair, click and drag to select the region you want captured.
+With your pointer turned into a crosshair, click and drag to draw a box around the region you want captured.
 When you let go of the mouse button, the screenshot saves to the clipboard.

 Capture a single window